lukaskollmer/yo/docs/readme.md

 Since yo strings internally use the same memory layout as C strings, they can be trivially passed back and forth.

-Note that this is extremely limited for now, basically it's just passing around integers of arbitrary sizes, the ffi doesn't (yet?) support structs or c-style arrays.
+Note that this is extremely limited for now, basically it's just passing around integers of different sizes, the ffi doesn't (yet?) support structs or c-style arrays.